City of Canberra (aircraft)

 The City of Canberra is a preserved Boeing 747-438, registered as VH-OJA.
 The aircraft was delivered to Qantas in 1989 and now on display at the Historical Aircraft Restoration Society museum at Shellharbour Airport, Albion Park Rail, Australia.

 On 16–17 August 1989, whilst en route from the Boeing Everett Factory in the United States following its registration as a newly completed Qantas aircraft, the City of Canberra made a non-stop delivery flight from London Heathrow to Qantas' headquarters in Sydney.

 As of February 2015, the month of the aircraft's final passenger-carrying flight, this was still the longest non-stop un-refuelled delivery flight by an airliner.
+One of the first Qantas A350-1000ULR's which will be used for the Project Sunrise flights from Sydney to London (LHR) journey will reuse this same registration - VH-OJA.

 Aircraft

 The City of Canberra, registered VH-OJA and named after Australia's capital city, was the first Boeing 747-400 delivered to Qantas.
 It was not modified for the flight in any way - such as by the installation of extra fuel tanks - but some items of equipment were removed from the galleys and cargo compartments to save weight.